Planif-fr/slate/source/index.html.md

-session | Body of the session (HTML markup)  | String tags | Array of tags describing the session  | Array of String coach | Id of the coach owner of the session  | Integer sport | Name of the sport | String
+session | Body of the session (HTML markup)  | String tags | Array of tags describing the session  | Array of String coach | Id of the coach owner of the session  | Integer estimated_duration | Estimated duration of the session in seconds (optional)  | Integer sport | Name of the sport | String

 ```shell